A Trip Down Market Street: Traffic

 The film records a total of 30 cable cars, four horsecars, and four streetcars.
 At first there also appear to be many automobiles; however, a careful tracking shows that almost all of the autos circle the camera many times—one of them 10 times.
 This traffic was apparently staged by the producer to give Market Street the appearance of a prosperous modern boulevard with many automobiles.
 In 1906, the automobile was still something of a novelty in San Francisco, with horse-drawn buggies, carts, vans, and wagons being the common private and business vehicles.
 The near total lack of traffic control along Market Street emphasizes the newness of the automobile.

+Legacy

+Four prints of the film are known to have survived.
+One was acquired by film scholar Ruth Perlmutter, one was acquired by the Library of Congress through the American Film Institute from a San Francisco projectionist, one is in the Prelinger Archives after being acquired by Rick Prelinger from a newsreel cameraman, and one was held by animator Ward Kimball.
+Ernie Gehr used a copy of Perlmutter's print to make his 1979 experimental film Eureka.
+In 2010, A Trip Down Market Street was selected for preservation in the National Film Registry by the Library of Congress.